Patents: Basic Information

 Though in theory anyone can file their own patent, in reality a patent is a complex cross between a legal and technical document.
 Various language must exist in the patent in a proper manner so as to meet complex statutory requirements and overcome prior art.
 Further, the U.S. and foreign patent offices can be difficult to navigate and missing a deadline or filing a document incorrectly may result in unintentionally abandoning your patent.
 Even if your patent goes to issuance, you may, unfortunately, create litigation issues later that will negatively affect the value and scope of your patent.

 Why Not Use an Invention Promotion Company?

 Start with a Google search for your invention promotion company and follow this with a search of the U.S. Patent Office posted complaints.
+Also, take a look at our personal experience with an invention promoter.
 While these companies promise you the world, almost every one of them has complaints from people who have given thousands of dollars to them and have nothing to show for it.